 “Let me guess—you’re a writer, but so far, the book you know will be a big hit is stuck inside your head because you simply don’t have the time to sit down and write it.
 You’ve probably been told that it takes years to write a quality book, but I’m here to tell you that’s just not true.

 It’s possible to write a quality book in a month—writing only on the weekends—using my REALISTIC step-by-step plan.

 I’m not talking about putting out some of the junk that passes for eBooks these days.
-Too many would-be authors have bought into the idea that they can publish just any hastily written book and make a killing.
+Too many would-be authors have bought into the idea that they can publish any hastily written book and make a killing.
 But that’s simply not true.
 My easy-to-implement plan will teach you how to write a book you’ll be proud to put your name on.
 (And if you feel as if you want more help and personalized guidance, check out my PDF fillable workbook here.)

 “Here’s what you’ll find in this revolutionary book:

 · How to get in the right mindset to write on a limited schedule